-ACTIVE LIVING 11 AND 12 Course Codes: MACLV11, MACLV12 Previous Course: Satisfactory completion of PE 10
+ACTIVE LIVING 11 AND 12 Course Codes: MACLV11, MACLV12 ACTIVE LIVING 11 AND 12 (OFF TIMETABLE) Course Code: MACLV11OFF, MACLV12OFF

 PE 11 and PE 12 are coeducational electives courses intend to continue the development of a student's personal responsibility for his/her own health.
 The curriculum requires that student's complete units on skill development, are exposed to a variety of lifetime leisure-oriented activities, develop leadership skills, and can be certified in areas of first-aid, sports medicine, or leadership.
 The curriculum requires that students participate actively in a variety of team and individual sports in order to develop and demonstrate skills, fitness and leadership.
 The course may include field trips that utilize community facilities to introduce a diversity of leisure-oriented activities.
 PE 11 offers a certificate course in first-aid.